Omega0x013/focus-point-docs/docs/source/func.rst

 ``fillTimetableDays(currentDate)``

-    Fills the timetable display with day headings based on the current date.
+    Fills the timetable display with day headings based on the current date

 .. code-block:: javascript